sktw/rainfall-rescue-tools-chrome-extension/README.md

 - Key bindings so that the `Enter` key can be used to move to the next input box, and finally to the 'Done' button.

+- Input validation to check that the values being entered have the expected pattern.

 A major advantage of the scrollbars is that they maintain their positions when the next image is loaded.

 ## Usage

 Simply install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/rainfall-rescue-tools/ajnjpkijppomillonhioeelpjogaaalf).
 Navigate to the Rainfall Rescue classify page (or reload it) and the extension will be activated automatically.

+### Ruler

+The ruler can be positioned by clicking and dragging it across the image.
+For example, you could position it next to the input boxes on the right-hand side.
+Then, the column to be transcribed can be moved under the highlighter using the horizontal scrollbar.

+### Input Validation

+The rainfall input boxes will display a warning if the value entered does not have the expected pattern.
+Expected values are either blank or a positive number with 2 decimal places.

 ### Calculated Rainfall Total

-The total appears at the end of the label of the total rainfall box e.g. 'Total for 1910 (calculated: 23.45)'.
+The calculated total appears at the end of the label of the total rainfall box e.g. 'Total for 1910 (calculated: 23.45)'.
 It updates each time you move to the next input box.
+The total box will display a warning if the sheet total does not match the calculated total.
+Note though that you should still enter the total as written on the sheet, even if it disagrees with the calculated total.

 ### Key Bindings